walters-labs/open-encrypt-web/README.md

 ## Database (SQL)

-- The database and all tables can be initialized with the script `init_open_encrypt_database.sql`.
+- The database and all tables can be initialized with the script `schema.sql`.
 - Passwords are hashed using standard hashing.
 - Secure, random tokens stored for user sessions.
 - Messages are stored encrypted on the server in a SQL database.